mcneel/setup-rhino3d/README.md

 ### Committing Changes and tags

+If you have modified any of the js code, do not forget to run `npm run bundle` prior to committing changes.
+Also, if you have modified the `script/setup-rhino.ps1`, please manually copy the changes to `dist/setup-rhino.ps1`.

 Users expect to consume this action via a version number associated with a tag.
 Do not forget to add a tag to any commit you wish to use or have users be able to use.